n8henrie/pycookiecheat/CONTRIBUTING.md

 for local development.

 1. Fork the pycookiecheat repo on GitHub.
-2. Clone your fork locally:
+1. Clone your fork locally:

         $ git clone git@github.com:your_name_here/pycookiecheat.git
+        $ cd pycookiecheat

+1. Check out the `dev` branch, where development happens prior to being merged into `master`.
+Your changes should be based on the `dev` branch, and your PR should eventually be requested against my `dev` branch.

+        $ git checkout dev

+1. Install your local copy into a virtualenv (`venv` in modern python).
+    Some linux distributions will require you to install `python-venv` or `python3-venv`, other times it will already be bundled with python.
-3. Install your local copy into a virtualenv.
-Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development:
+    There are many ways to skin a cat, but this is how I usually set up a fork for local development:

-        $ mkvirtualenv pycookiecheat
+        $ python3 -m venv .venv # set up hidden virtualenv folder: .venv
+        $ source ./.venv/bin/actiate # activate virtualenv
-        $ cd pycookiecheat/
+        $ which python
-        $ python3 setup.py develop
+        /Users/me/pycookiecheat/.venv/bin/python
+        $ python -m pip install -e .[dev] # editable install with dev dependencies

-4. Create a branch for local development:
+1. Create a branch for local development:

-        $ git checkout -b name-of-your-bugfix-or-feature
+        $ git checkout -b name-of-your-bugfix-or-feature # or use e.g. issue_13

     Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox:
+1. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox:

-        $ flake8 pycookiecheat tests
-        $ python3 setup.py test
         $ tox

-    To get flake8 and tox, just pip install them into your virtualenv.

-6. Commit your changes and push your branch to GitHub:
+1. Commit your changes and push your branch to GitHub:

         $ git add .
         $ git commit -m "Your detailed description of your changes."
         $ git push origin name-of-your-bugfix-or-feature

-7. Submit a pull request through the GitHub website.
+1. Submit a pull request through the GitHub website against my `dev` branch.

 Pull Request Guidelines
 -----------------------